 Travel to South Africa with Children

-In 2015, more than 10 million people visited South Africa as overnight tourists, of these travellers about 15% were families with children.
-You need to remember that from June 2015 all travelling minors must be able to show an unabridged birth certificate (detailing names of both parents) at immigrations/border control.
+Remember, that all travelling minors must be able to show an unabridged birth certificate (detailing names of both parents) at immigrations/border control.
 You need to make sure to know the following:

 - All minors, that is children under the age of 18 years, travelling to and from South Africa, must carry a full (unabridged) birth certificate.
 This document can be carried in form of an original or a certified copy of the birth certificate and must include both parents names.
-This applies for all nationalities including South African citizens!
+Certified copies, however, must be recent and not older than six months!
+This applies for all nationalities including South African citizens.
 If only one parent is registered on the foreign country's national population register, that parent's consent suffices.
 Parents travelling with children need to provide this document at South Africa's ports of entry/exit.
 Make sure to apply for an unabridged birth certificate well before your travels.

 - These immigration regulations stipulate also that if a child travels only with one parent, the accompanying parent needs to provide parental or legal consent (in form of an affidavit, a court order or a death certificate) of the other parent.
 The affidavit is not to be older than 3 months!
 When children travel within a group, such as during a school tour, the accompanying adult will need to provide a document from the school recognizing the travel purpose.